html-sketchapp/html-sketchapp/e2e/README.md

 ## I want to debug tests

-You can use `npm run e2e-debug` to generate valid asketch files that can be imported to Sketch via plugin.
+You can use `npm run e2e-debug` to generate valid `.asketch.json` files (see `/valid` folder) that can be imported to Sketch via plugin.
 You can also add `console.log`s to the HTML pages being tested - they should show up when running `npm run e2e`.
 If you are stuck ask for help in the PR!